fossas/spectrometer/docs/differences-from-v1.md

 We've made major breaking changes in the `.fossa.yml` file format for CLI 3.x to improve clarity.
 You'll need to migrate your 1.x `.fossa.yml` to the new 3.x format for their configurations to apply. `.fossa.yml` for 1.x will be ignored when running cli with version greater than 1.x.
 We determine whether a configuration file is compatible by examining its `version` field.

 - .fossa.yml with version field value of `1` and `2` are for 1.x.
-- .fossa.yml with version field value of `3` are for 3.x.
+- .fossa.yml with version field value of `3` are for 3.x, and 2.x.

 For documentation on the new configuration file format, see [here](references/files/fossa-yml.md)